ctolon/PythonInterfaceOOP/doc/6_Tutorials.md

 python3 runAnalysis.py configs/configAnalysisData.json --analysis-same-event-pairing:processDecayToEESkimmed true -runParallel;python3 runTableMaker.py configs/configTableMakerDataRun3.json --internal-dpl-aod-reader:aod-file Datas/AO2D_ppDataRun3_LHC22c.root --table-maker:processBarrelOnly true -runParallel --add_track_prop
 ```

-To run the tablemaker and the tablereader at the same time, you must first configure the tableReader with the runAnalysis.py script. then after adding the -runParallel argument `;` is put.
-Then the tableMaker is configured and the path of the AOD file must be given in the tableMaker script (again, given the -runParallel argument, don't forget for both scritps).
+To run the tablemaker and the tablereader at the same time, you must first configure the tableReader with the runAnalysis.py script. then after adding the -runParallel argument `;` (it called as semi-colon) is put.
+Then the tableMaker is configured and the path of the AOD file must be given in the tableMaker script (again, given the -runParallel argument, don't forget for both scripts).
 Same goes for MC (for tableMakerMC and dqEfficiency, you need change runOverMC variables to False)

 This way it produces analysis results for both tableReader and tableMaker in AnalysisResults.root, and you get reducedAod.root (it contains reduced tables from DQ data model)